emilharutyunyaNN/potato-disease/readme.md

 Properties:

-  -- Data preprocessing and augmentation to prevent overfitting -- CNN with multiple layers of convolution, pooling, activation following each other, and one fully connected layer in the end
+  -- Data preprocessing and augmentation to prevent overfitting

+  -- CNN with multiple layers of convolution, pooling, activation following each other, and one fully connected softmax layer in the end

-  -- Compiled using Adam optimizer
+  -- Compiled using Adam optimizer, and sparse categorical cross-entropy as loss function.

+  -- Model doesn't overfit: training accuracy - 93 percent, testing accuracy: 92 percent